People and Research

 Karen Dixon

-Cancer Neuroscience
+Cancer Neuroimmunology

 Accumulating evidence indicates that cancer and the nervous system bear a much closer, entangled relationship than had been previously appreciated.
 The innervation landscape of the tumour microenvironment appears to impact tumour progression, but the mechanisms underlying this observation remains completely unresolved and understudied.
 The aim of our research is to use powerful complementary technologies to address a key interdisciplinary question in cancer – The role of neuro-immune interactions in tumour progression and anti-tumour immunity.